HackYourFuture/curriculum/student-manual.md

 ## 2.4 Code as much as possible <a name="code"></a>
 We provide a lot of reading materials/videos in the curriculum, but you will learn the most when you are coding yourself.
 At the start of the week we introduce you to new concepts, this will give you new ideas and tools to work with.
 But no video will be able to explain something in such a short time for you to get it, that will only come through practice.

-So treat the reading materials as a way of introducing you to new ideas, then apply those ideas to your code as much as possible.
-You can even copy the code the video uses and play around with it, it will make you understand it so much better than just watching others do it.
+So treat the reading materials as a way of introducing you to new concepts, then apply those concepts to your code as much as possible.
+You can even copy the code the video uses and play around with it.
+This will make you understand the concepts a lot better than simply watching others do it.

 ## 2.5 Minimize distractions <a name="distractions"></a>
 The goal whilst studying should be to reach a state of ‘flow’.
 Flow can be described as the complete immersion in an activity.
 By doing so, you lose your sense of space and time.
 There is quite some research about ‘flow’.
 This research shows that not only your learning curve increases significantly, also the level of joy increases.
 In other words, if you are fully concentrated whilst programming you feel way more satisfied as a result.